cgblancato/weather-application/README.md

 - Autocomplete library for search bar
 - Use a different geocoding library as it doesn't accept state 2 letter codes (e.g. DE, PA)
-- Further visualization for forecasted weather
+- Visualization for forecasted weather